Using Instancio with JUnit 5¶

 Last but not least, you can use the

 Once you have the dependency on the classpath, you can declare a test method as follows:

 Instancio will provide a populated instance of the class specified in the annotation.
-You can specify any number of classes in the annotation.
-Just remember to declare a method argument for each class in the annotation:
+You can specify as many parameters as you need:

 There are a couple of important limitations to using @InstancioSource to be aware of.